Be fully engaged with absolutely no upfront cost.

 Black Progress Matters Mission Statement

 Black Progress Matters’ core mission is to change the color of leadership in organizations worldwide through our various executive staffing activities.

-BPM is built on the premise that if our BPM Executive Staffing Program can secure the opportunity to fill an executive opening for an organization with a qualified and appropriate Black candidate, we can change the color of the executive suite while enhancing the aspiration of everyone of color within that organization.
+BPM is built on the premise that if our BPM Executive Staffing Program can secure the opportunity to fill an executive opening for an organization with a qualified and appropriate Black candidate, we can change the color of the executive suite and boardroom while enhancing the aspiration of everyone of color within that organization.